BMKiyv/CRA-template/README.md

 # CRA-template
-A little custome Create-React-App template
+A customized template for React instead of Create-React-App